abilandz/PH8124/Lecture_7/Lecture_7.md

 58) SIGRTMAX-6  59) SIGRTMAX-5  60) SIGRTMAX-4  61) SIGRTMAX-3  62) SIGRTMAX-2
 63) SIGRTMAX-1  64) SIGRTMAX
 ```
-When we are executing in the terminal:
+When we execute in the terminal:

 ```bash
 kill -9 somePID